radixdlt/babylon-wallet-ios/README.md

 We use SwiftFormat to format code, rules are defined in `.swiftformat`.

 ## Packages
-We use the super modular design that PointFreeCo uses in [Isowords](https://github.com/pointfreeco/isowords/blob/main/Package.swift) - with almost 100 different packages.
+We use the super modular design that Point-Free uses in [Isowords](https://github.com/pointfreeco/isowords/blob/main/Package.swift) - with almost 100 different packages.

 ## Encapsulate ALL dependencies
-We encapsulate ALL real world APIs, dependencies and inputs such as UserDefaults, Keychain, NotificationCenter, API Clients etc, we follow the pattern of [PointFreeCo's Isoword here UserDefaults][https://github.com/pointfreeco/isowords/tree/main/Sources/UserDefaultsClient].
+We encapsulate ALL real world APIs, dependencies and inputs such as UserDefaults, Keychain, NotificationCenter, API Clients etc, we follow the pattern of [Point-Free's Isoword here UserDefaults][https://github.com/pointfreeco/isowords/tree/main/Sources/UserDefaultsClient].

 ```swift
 public struct UserDefaultsClient {